-Stand Mixer
+Use a Stand Mixer

 I highly suggest using a stand mixer for this recipe.
-I don’t particularly enjoy kneading a relatively firm dough for 5 – 10 minutes, so I am very thankful for my stand mixer!
+I don’t particularly enjoy kneading a relatively firm dough for 5 – 10 minutes, so I am very thankful for my Stand Mixer!

 One of the reasons these bagels are soft and chewy is because of the texture of the dough.
 I find that using almost 2 cups of warm water helps to provide a soft firm dough which equals a soft chewy bagel.
 I find that lot of times bagels can be a little tough and by the end of the bagel my jaw hurts too much.

 In the recipe instructions, I explain what the dough should look like.
 Basically, you want a dough that holds its shape but is not hard to work with.
+It’s smooth and firm but still soft.

 Brown sugar